• Home

 Stephen Ellcock

-Introduction to Women & Word (series 3.) by Dr Laura Varnam
+Introduction to Women & Word (series no. 3.) by Dr Laura Varnam

 I write this introduction from a room of my own in Oxford, a city of words but one that hasn't always been as open to women writers as it is today.
 The history of women and words is lengthy, vast, and still evolving, and to be able to wield a pen as a woman (and a named, rather than anonymous, woman!) is a unique kind of power, privilege– and magic.